bgoonz/BGOONZ_BLOG_2.0/notes/future-implementations/articles/markdown/A-Comprehensive-Deep-Dive-into.md

     }

 -   <span id="dbc1">We wrap what want to return in parenthesis so JS doesn’t auto add semi-colons after every line and run the code incorrectly.</span>
--   <span id="62c0">Just remember if you decided to use the return keyword in a function to ‘return some JSX’, then make sure you wrap the JSX in parenthesis.</span>
+-   <span id="62c0">Just remember if you decided to use the return keyword in a function to 'return some JSX’, then make sure you wrap the JSX in parenthesis.</span>

 ---